Normative changes as part of the product standard EN 16034

 - Less stressful if done now

-- We will have to make the switch at some time anyway
+- You will have to make the switch at some time anyway